kyguy/kafka-summit-2021/README.md

 We define a Kafka cluster that
 - Has the name "my-cluster"
-- Runs Apache Kafka broker version 2.7.0
+- Runs Apache Kafka broker version 2.7.0, note that we could have specified any other Strimzi supported Kafka versions as well
-- Has one broker instance
+- Has one Kafka broker instance
-- Has one zookeeper instance
+- Has one Zookeeper instance
 - Has the following Apache Kafka broker configuration.
+- Exposes secure and insecure bootstrap addresses for accessing the cluster, we could have also specifed a external listener here for reaching the cluster outside Kuberentes, via nodeport, loadbalancer, or ingress.
+- Uses persistent JBOD storage
+- Enforces user authorization

+The customizations listed here are NOT exhaustive, we can also add other configurations for things like
+- metrics
+- security
+- and other components!

 ```
                                             Kafka Cluster